thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "I know you are frustrated.
 Nothing is going to happen to your money at least.
 Right?"

 *Right, I've locked all my cards.
 Oh shit.
 All they want me to do is to sign in my bank account!*
 *There must be a keylogger installed on my PC.
-Now they know my password god damn it!*
+Now they might already know my password god damn it!*

 "I know your password since forever.
 But you set up 2-step verification so it shouldn't matter."